andrie/surveydata/cran-comments.md

 ## New in this package

-This release fixes documentation warnings from R-devel
+This release fixes documentation warnings from CRAN builds

 ## Test environments

-* local Windows install, R-3.6.2
+* local Windows install, R-3.6.3
 * ubuntu (on travis-ci), testing on:
   - R-release
   - R-oldrel